Pega88/chainlink-gcp/README.md

 If you are familiar with Google Cloud Platform or have an existing projects, feel free to skip related steps.

 **SECURITY REMARK:** We will be downloading the private key of a Service Account.
 Please ensure safekeeping of this Service Account, as it grants whoever has access to it, access to your node.
-However, if you lose it without compromising it (e.g. hard disk crash), you can generate a new key as long as you have access to the Google Account that you initialized the Google Cloud SDK with (probably your personal GMail account).
+However, if you lose it without compromising it (e.g. hard disk crash), you can generate a new key as long as you have access to the Google Account that you initialized the Google Cloud SDK with (probably your personal Gmail account).
 For more information on Service Accounts and best practices, visit [Google's documentation](https://cloud.google.com/iam/docs/understanding-service-accounts).

 While all steps have been tested on Mac OS X Catalina, they should be portable to any other OS capable of running Terraform and the Google Cloud SDK.
 All steps should be followed in sequence and executed in the same shell, as specific variables are used across multiple steps.